cse110-sp21-group19/cse110-sp21-group19/specs/adrs/060321-Fake-indexeddb.md

 ## Decision Outcome

-We decided to use fake-indexeddb to be able to unit test backend team's database.
+We decided to use fake-indexeddb so we can unit test backend team's database.